wangdi4/llvm/llvm/docs/Intel/XmainProcesses.rst

 separate :doc:`document <OpenSourceProcesses>` describing our processes for open source LLVM/clang code development.

-The xmain project stays in sync with open source via our pulldown process. xmain typically stays within several months of open source trunk.
+The xmain project stays in sync with open source via our :doc:`pulldown process <PulldownProcess>`. xmain typically stays within several months of open source trunk.
 Consequently, changes that are committed directly to open source usually do **not** need to be ported to xmain by the developer.
 The exception is when the changes are